Have you ever thought about what is actually going on in your body when you throwback that energy drink or sip that coffee?

 Theobromine increases the amount of oxygen and nutrients that can be used by the brain and muscles.

 Caffeine causes an initial contracting of artery walls (vasoconstrictor) but then the metabolite theophylline relaxes this smooth muscle which has an overall vasodilator effect on the blood vessels.
 In other words, it opens blood vessels to allow for greater blood flow. src.

 There have been many other researched effects of caffeine covered by Caffeine Informer, but the above represents the most researched and common.

 Caffeine’s Exit from the Body

-When caffeine has exited the body or has been used by the various cells of the body the person can experience a “crash” that is caused by elevated levels of adenosine flooding the brain and dopamine now being repressed.
-This causes feelings of tiredness and fatigue.
-Prolonged use of caffeine also causes withdrawal symptoms.
+When most of the caffeine has exited the body or has been used by the various cells of the body, the person can experience a “crash” that is caused by the elevated levels of adenosine which are now able to attach themselves to the brain’s adenosine receptors.
+This also causes dopamine to be repressed.
+All of this causes feelings of tiredness, fatigue, and even mild depression.

 - Biology Online

 - Tassaneeyakul, W., Birkett, D. J., McManus, M. E., Tassaneeyakul, W., Veronese, M. E., Andersson, T., ... & Miners, J. O. (1994).
 Caffeine metabolism by human hepatic cytochromes P450: contributions of 1A2, 2E1 and 3A isoforms.
 Biochemical pharmacology, 47(10), 1767-1776.
 Link